IMMUNE SYSTEM RESPONSE TO DOUBLE HELIX WATER

-While the normal dosage recommended on the bottle serves fine for most minor issues.
-In some instances medical practitioners have used much higher quantities.
-It may also be possible to accelerate desired results by increasing the dosage, and while we have received anecdotal reports on this from highly qualified medical practitioners.
-No rigorous study has been done to allow for such a claim to be made at this time.
+While the normal dosage recommended on the bottle serves fine for most minor issues, in some instances, medical practitioners have used much higher quantities.
+It may also be possible to accelerate desired results by increasing the dosage, and while we have received anecdotal reports on this from highly qualified medical practitioners, no rigorous study has been done to allow for such a claim to be made at this time.

 Figures 4 and 5 provide indication on what can be expected at higher dosages.
-One would want to be aware of any possible herxheimer5 or detox reaction.
+One would want to be aware of any possible herxheimer or detox reaction.
 Later studies show that in addition to immune response, Double Helix Water assists in moving both nutrition and intracellular waste across the cell membrane.